tangentyh/notes-of-tan/todo/BOM_DOM_notes.md

        }, 30000);
      })();
      ```
-   - Long polling flips short polling around: The page initiates a request to the server and the server holds that connection open until it has data to send
+   - Long polling, aka. comet, flips short polling around: The page initiates a request to the server and the server holds that connection open until it has data to send
      ```javascript
      (function poll(){
        $.ajax({ url: "server", success: function(data){